readyplayerme/rpm-unity-sdk-core/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Ruby on Rails in the [Ready Player Me support email](mailto:support@readyplayer.me).
+* Ask any question about how to use the Ready Player Me Unity SDK in the [Ready Player Me support email](mailto:support@readyplayer.me).

 ### Issues